 There are several ticket types for Wonderfruit which are very flexible and easy to mould around any schedule.
-Below are the various tickets types that you can choose from and which you can purchase on the Wonderfruit website.
+Below are the various tickets types that you can choose from.

 Tickets are released in phases, from Early Bird (usually released as soon as the end of the previous Wonderfruit) to last release online and then tickets on the door.
 It’s best the get them as soon as you can, the price difference between the first and last phase is quite substantial!

-You should know that tickets are non-refundable however they are transferrable, you’ll need to get a hold of you booking confirmation and contact Ticketmelon, the official ticketing partner for Wonderfruit 2019.
+You should know that tickets are non-refundable however they are transferrable, you’ll need to get a hold of you booking confirmation and contact the ticketing agent.

 All children under the age of 12 go to Wonderfruit for free!
 And they must be accompanied by an adult (20+) at all times.
 When completing your online purchase you need to specify that you’ll be coming with an accompanying child.
 This means that anyone 13 years and older needs to get a pass to enter the festival grounds so make sure you get enough tickets for the whole family!

-Upon completing your purchase you’ll be sent an email confirmation from Ticketmelon.
+Upon completing your purchase you’ll be sent an email confirmation.
 Best thing to do is to save them somewhere you’ll know you’ll find them closer to the time of the festival as you’ll need the QR codes in that email to get your wristband and make your way into Wonderfruit!